SubhadityaMukherjee/more_mvcnn/README.md

 WARNING: The dataset is quite large and generation scripts may take hours to complete.
+NOTE: For ModelNet40, replace the dir with where the dataset is stored.
+It should work directly.

 To generate the entropy dataset run:
 ```